Regarding Blavatsky on Indigenous People in The Secret Doctrine

 The other line in The Secret Doctrine used in reference to her racial prejudices is, “The MONADS of the lowest specimens of humanity (the “narrow-brained” savage South-Sea Islander, the African, the Australian) had no Karma to work out when first born as men, as their more favoured brethren in intelligence had” (The Secret Doctrine, Vol. 2, p 168).

-This ties into statements she made in a newspaper about the Saxons in ‘The snub-nosed Saxons’ (Borderland Magazine, 1894) and The Issue of Theosophy, Occultism, and National Socialism in Germany (1880s-1930s): Blavatsky and Theosophical Notions of Race against Hitler, List, & Liebenfels, in which she asserts, that the “conquering race” is on the descending arc of civilizational decline; but not once, does she tie Blacks, Immigration, or Jews to anything she is writing about.
+This ties into statements she made in (1) a newspaper about the Saxons in ‘The snub-nosed Saxons’ (Borderland Magazine, 1894) on arrogance and savagery, and (2) Occult Interest and Theosophy in Germany (1880s-1930s): Blavatsky vs. Hitler, List and Liebenfels on Race, in which she asserts, that the “conquering race” is on the descending arc of civilizational decline.
+Not once does she tie Blacks, Immigration, or Jews to anything she is writing about, as is characteristic of the Anti-Jew.

-However, she says about everything objectionably maddening to any conceited White Nationalist, or “Nazi” (H.P.B. lived her words).
-She puts in italics “civilized countries,” mocking the idea, as she often does.
+However, she says about everything objectionably maddening to any conceited White Nationalist, or “Nazi,” and lived her words.
+She often puts in italics “civilized countries,” mocking the idea.
 H.P.B. mocks the racial superiority-complex of her time, and the British views regarding “dark-skinned peoples,” Indians, and all the people considered “inferior.”
-Her teachers go to such lengths as to say, no one is a true theosophist that holds to such views.
+Her teachers though go to such lengths as to say, no one is a true theosophist that holds to such views.

-This has been mentioned before.
-The teachers themselves were considered “dark-skinned” and “niggers” by the British.
-The British theosophists they were in correspondence with, sometimes speak to them as if they were superior in knowledge to them, and each time in the letters, they call these habits in their thinking out.
+I have mentioned before, that the teachers themselves were considered “dark-skinned” and “niggers” by the British (The Swastika and the Star of David: A Combined Theosophical Emblem).
+The English theosophists they were in correspondence with sometimes speak to them as if they were superior in knowledge to them, and each time in the letters, they call these habits in their thinking out.

 “H.P.
 Blavatsky wrote long articles on the wisdom traditions of the Andean nations in South America, which she personally visited in the 1850s.
 H.P.B. also wrote that the Masters and Disciples living in the Himalayas work in close cooperation with the Masters and Disciples of indigenous nations in the three Americas, and are often their intimate personal friends in spite of geographical distances.
 Such Initiates have subtle and telepathic means of communication.”